A cubature based algorithm to solve decoupled McKean-Vlasov Forward Backward Stochastic Differential Equations: A class of control problems in a mean field environment

 We will not discuss the resolvability of the HJB equation (see e.g. \cite{fleming_controlled_2006} or \cite{pham_continuous-time_2009} for a partial review).
 Given the existence of an optimal control, we can interpret \eqref{Eq:HJB} from a probabilistic point of view: we have that $u(t,x,\bar{x}) = Y_t^{t,x,\bar{x}}$ where $Y^{t,x,\bar{x}}$ is given by the MKV-FBSDE

 The reader may object that the Hamiltonian $H$ does not satisfy the boundedness condition we have assumed for the analysis of the algorithm (bounded with bounded derivatives w.r.t. the variable $z$).
 However, some relatively mild assumptions guarantee that the first derivative term $\bZ$ will be bounded.
-In particular, this is the case under the assumptions \SB or \textbf{(LB)}.
+This is almost direct when the boundary condition $g$ is bounded and smooth and proved in \cite{crisan_sharp_2012} when $g$ is Lipschitz and the diffusion matrix uniformly elliptic.
 Hence, given an estimate on this quantity, one may introduce a modified system in which we replace in the function $(Z,\bZ)$ by $(\psi(Z),\bar{\psi}(\bZ))$, where $\psi, \bar{\psi}$ are truncation functions used to make the value of $Z,\bZ$ satisfy its known estimates, as in \cite{richou_numerical_2011} (if the estimate is not explicitly known, a sequence of functions approximating the identity may be used as in \cite{imkeller_path_2010}, but some additional work would be needed to account for the truncation error).
 In both cases, the truncated problem will then satisfy the needed assumptions and may be solved with the presented Algorithm \ref{algo:KF}, \ref{alg:FirstOrder}.\\

-\begin{remarque} Let us just comment on some structural assumptions behind our class of examples.
-We first emphasize that we do not allow the marked player in \eqref{sysparticule} to influence the dynamics of the other players: this conditions implies that the forward component in \eqref{sysparticulelimitteEDP} is independent of the law of the backward component.
-Secondly, the diffusion part of the marked player is not allowed to be controlled: this is the reason why the position of the backward variable does not appear in the forward component in \eqref{sysparticulelimitteEDP}.
-Then, the second component in \eqref{sysparticulelimitteEDP} has no drift: this is because the drift part of the second component in \eqref{sysparticulelimitte} is included in the Hamiltonian in \eqref{sysparticulelimitteEDP}.
-Finally, we emphasize that here we do not solve the stochastic control problem but we only compute the value of the optimal cost. \end{remarque}
+\textbf{\emph{Remark.}} Let us just comment some structural assumptions on our class of exemples.
+We first emphasize that we do not allow the marked player in \eqref{sysparticule} to influence the dynamic of the other player : this allows to make the forward component in \eqref{sysparticulelimitteEDP} independant on the law of the backward component.
+Secondly, the diffusion part of the marked player is not allowed to be controlled : this is the reason why the position of the backward variable does not appear in the forward component in \eqref{sysparticulelimitteEDP}.
+Then, the second component in \eqref{sysparticulelimitteEDP} has no drift : this is because the drift part of the second component in \eqref{sysparticulelimitte} is included in the Hamiltonian in \eqref{sysparticulelimitteEDP}.
+Finally, we emphasize that here we do not solve the stochastic control problem but we only compute the value of the optimal cost.